lonkaars/avans-arcade/docs/architecture.md

 - 640x480 background canvas with scrolling
 - NO background scrolling splits
 - 128 total sprites on screen (NO scanline sprite limit)
+  - the first 16 foreground sprites have accurate background occlusion
 - sprites are always drawn on top of the background layer
 - PPU control using DMA (dual-port asynchronous RAM)
 - tiles can be flipped using FAM or BAM